MisterDROG/brewing_Drog-Dimdim/README.md

 - Webpack
 - Figma for creating logos and design

-With the permission of the client, the site came to my personal portfolio.
+With the permission of the client, the site came to my personal portfolio..

 https://misterdrog.github.io/brewing_Drog-Dimdim/